If you’re looking for addiction treatment in Texas, here are some of the more frequently asked questions about rehab in Texas:

 Check your eligibility here.

-Free Rehab in Texas
+Free Texas Rehab Facilities

 If you’re unable to afford private or state-funded programs, there are still a number of free or financially-assisted rehab clinics available to you within Texas.
 In some cases, these clinics may offer scholarships, other forms of free or discounted treatment, or sliding scales determined by the amount you’re able to pay.